Inner West Light Rail: Exhibition Centre

 The Exhibition Centre stop serves the suburb of Ultimo and the Darling Harbour precinct.
 The stop is located between two streets – Darling Drive to the east and Pyrmont Street to the west.
 It is named after the former Sydney Exhibition Centre – a complex for holding expositions and trade fairs that was located on the opposite side of Darling Drive.
 A replacement facility on the same site – the International Convention Centre Sydney – was completed in 2016.
 The stop is now adjacent to the ICC's exhibition precinct and the ICC Sydney Theatre.
 The Ian Thorpe Aquatic and Fitness Centre is located on the opposite side of Pyrmont Street.
 The Powerhouse Museum is also nearby.
 The former Sydney Monorail ran parallel to the light rail next to the stop.

 While the monorail ran until June 2013, there was a monorail stop that served the Sydney Exhibition Centre in the 1990s and early 2000s right next to and in parallel with the light rail stop.
 It closed some time in the mid-2000s.
 The purpose of this monorail stop was taken over by the Convention monorail/light rail stop, which required day-to-day interchanging between modes to get to this stop.

 Convention

 The Convention stop is located adjacent to Darling Drive, at the western edge of the Darling Harbour precinct.
 The stop is named after the former Sydney Convention Centre and its replacement, the International Convention Centre Sydney.
 There are hotels located on both sides of the stop.
 The convention precinct of the ICC complex and the Harbourside Shopping Centre are also located adjacent to the stop.

 A Sydney Monorail stop with the same name was located a few metres down Darling Drive towards Central.
 The monorail closed in June 2013.

 Pyrmont Bay

 The Pyrmont Bay stop is located underneath an apartment building in Pyrmont.
 The stop services the north western side of the Darling Harbour precinct.
-It is close to the Australian National Maritime Museum and the Harbourside Shopping Centre.
+It is close to the Australian National Maritime Museum and the now-defunct Harbourside Shopping Centre.
 The nearby Pyrmont Bridge provides access to the city.